top of page

 What About Nutrition?

 “Abs are made in the kitchen.”
 True — but incomplete.
 Abs are built in the gym and revealed through diet.
+No matter how hard you work your core, you're not going to see definition until you get below ~15% body fat for men or ~19% for women.
 You need to reduce body fat through caloric control and consistency.

 References